Free Shipping on orders over US$39.99 +16308230407

 1. Vegetable Oil: Vegetable oils such as canola, corn, or peanut oil are commonly used for deep fat frying.
 They have a high smoke point, which means they can withstand the heat of deep frying without breaking down.
 They also have a neutral flavor that won’t overpower your food.

-See also How To Make Fried Chicken Drumsticks In Air Fryer
+See also How To Dry Basil Leaves In Air Fryer

 2. Sunflower Oil: Sunflower oil is another good option for deep frying.
 It has a high smoke point and a mild flavor.
 It’s also a healthier choice compared to lard, as it’s low in saturated fats and high in vitamin E.